virgillee97/sdn-check-app/README.md

 # SecureScreen

-SecureScreen is a web application designed to help businesses comply with regulatory requirements by screening customers against the Specially Designated Nationals (SDN) list.
+SecureScreen is a web application built with Next.js, designed to help businesses comply with regulatory requirements by screening customers against the Specially Designated Nationals (SDN) list.
 Using real-time data, SecureScreen ensures that transactions are safe and compliant by quickly identifying individuals or entities that are flagged by regulatory bodies.

 ## Features

 - **Quick Screening:** Fast and efficient verification of customer details against the SDN list.
 - **Real-Time Updates:** Always up-to-date with the latest SDN list to ensure accurate results.
 - **User-Friendly Interface:** Simple and intuitive interface designed with Ant Design (AntD) for ease of use.
+- **Next.js Integration:** Both frontend and backend are built with Next.js, leveraging its powerful features for a seamless experience.
+- **OFAC Endpoint Requests:** SecureScreen sends requests to OFAC endpoints to verify the given information against the SDN list.

 ## Access